department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="commissioned-officer-noaa">Commissioned officer of the National Oceanic and Atmospheric Administration</button>
 <div id="commissioned-officer-noaa" class="usa-accordion-content">

-<b>The person had full-time duty on or after July 29, 1945.</b>
+The person had full-time duty on or after July 29, 1945.

 <b>or</b>

-<b>The person served before July 29, 1945, and
+The person served before July 29, 1945, and
-- Was assigned to an area of immediate military hazard (as determined by the Secretary of Defense while in time of war or by a national emergency as declared by the president, <b>or</b>
+- Was assigned to an area of immediate military hazard (as determined by the Secretary of Defense while in time of war or by a national emergency as declared by the president), <b>or</b>
 - Served in the Philippine Islands on December 7, 1941, and continued to serve there until their death.

 </div>